DanishKodeMonkey/odin-adm-dashboard/README.md

 The main purpose of the exercise is the practice the use of css grids.
 To that extend, I am limited to mainly use CSS grid to create the layout of the page, but that does not mean that I can't use flexbox at all.

 This is, in essence, a practice in forming a website using CSS grid, and the constructive approach of doing so.

+Furthermore, this is a great opportunity to experiment with the power of custom properties, setting a general color theme and other variables to streamline the overall look of the design.

+## Check it out!

+As always, give it a look [here!](https://danishkodemonkey.github.io/odin-adm-dashboard/)